 I'll continue to shoot this way and report on the results periodically as I pile up the experiences.

-NOTE: Update 10/2011 - To date I have had 2 bullet cases rupture in the gun in the last three years.
+NOTE: To date I have had 2 bullet cases rupture in the gun in the last 6 years.
 Interestingly none of them were in GLOCKs.
 And none of them did any damage to the guns.
 They were reloads in cases that had simply had enough.
 The calibers were .45 ACP and 38 special +p.

 They were not overloaded, just weak cases from multiple use.
 But being correctly and moderately loaded, they did no damage to the gun or me.
 Careful reloading with non lead bullets has been the key to safe shooting for me.